WELCOME TO THE SPIRITUAL SYMBOLIC LABYRINTH

 REVISING THE EDENIC SHAME.
 WHAT WAS AND IS IT?

-Yet if there can also be, as in some art or the Song of Solomon, something glorious about the naked body, especially if it is believed to be any “in the image” reflection of the divine, how can and does our floating significator manage also to be shameful?
+Yet if there can also be, as in some art forms or the Song of Solomon, something glorious about the naked body, especially if it’s believed to be any “in the image” reflection of the divine, how can and does our floating significator manage also to be shameful?
 And is it, strictly speaking, sexually/erotically shameful after all?
 Obviously age, disease and obesity can ravage the body to the point it recalls the all too human “fallen” condition rather than anything sublime, but I don’t think that the idea of shame is principally involved with just that.

 In a previous article on my other site (See: Issues of Love, Sex and Biblical ‘Incoherence’ https://wp.me/p2v96G-111) I mentioned that the bible implies a belief in the soul/aura – some passages don’t even make sense without assuming it.
 I suggest that loss of the aura’s visibility, its radiance around the body that a few psychically inclined persons can still observe, is what the original shame was believed to be.
 After all, without some loss of the kind happening, how would the Edenic couple sense and observe they were naked in the first place?
 “Who told you you were naked”? is indeed the question to be asked.